Put yourself centre stage with our actor CV example

 Getting into acting with no experience is tricky, but not impossible.
 A great actor CV can help and so can the following:

-- Develop additional skills such as singing, playing an instrument, or juggling.
+- Develop additional skills such as singing, playing an instrument, or improvisation.

 - Read as many scripts as possible to build your knowledge and identify possible audition pieces.